Eschatologue/CM_wiki/docs/class/bard/index.md

 ## Becoming a Bard...

 ### As a Level 1 Bard

+As a Level 1 Bard you gain the following:

 - Gain all the traits in the Core Bard Traits table.
 - Gain the Bard's level 1 features, which are listed in the Bard Features table.